WisniewskiMJ/nanoblog/README.md

 ### Setup

-To run locally, you have to have Ruby in version 2.7.2  installed on your machine.
+To run locally, you have to have Ruby v2.7.2, NodeJS v14.21.3 and Yarn v1.22.19 installed on your machine.
 Next you have to execute
 ```
 .bin/setup
 ```
 which will install bundler, create and seed database.
 Then you have to run
 ```
 bundle exec rails server
 ```